7 Important Human Resources Trends of 2024

-Presently, 17% of organizations use some form of AI-based solution in their HR departments.
-This is expected to increase by 30% by 2022.
+In 2020, 17% of organizations used some form of AI-based solution in their HR departments.
+This was expected to increase by 30% by 2022.

 Automation and AI allow HR personnel to spend less time on time-consuming, tedious back-office tasks (such as tracking employee attendance and work performance).

 Instead, HR folks can invest in innovative, strategic change to better serve employees - such as employee engagement programs, wellness initiatives, and DEI work.

 Specifically, HR departments are starting to lean on AI-based algorithms to automate and streamline resume collection and screening, online tests, and initial onboarding communication.

 For example, platforms such as XOR can be utilized to source, communicate with, score, and schedule inbound and outbound job candidates - providing overall ease to the recruitment process.